smart-edge-open/specs/doc/applications-onboard/network-edge-applications-onboarding.md

 ## Prerequisites

-* OpenNESS for Network Edge is fully installed and set up.
+* OpenNESS for Network Edge is fully installed and set up (kubeovn as cni to support Interfaceservice which is openness developed kubectl plugin.).
 * The Docker images for OpenVINO are available on the Edge Node.
 * A separate host used for generating traffic via Client Simulator is set up.
 * The Edge Node host and traffic generating host are connected point to point via unused physical network interfaces.